Chiquinha Gonzaga: Career

 Shortly after her return from Europe, her friend Nair de Tefé married the Brazilian president Hermes Rodrigues da Fonseca, becoming the first lady of Brazil.
 Chiquinha was invited by Nair de Tefé a few evenings at Catete Palace, the presidential palace, even against the will of Nair's family.
 Chiquinha was already very famous but very criticized by the society of her time.
 Once, in 1914, for the premiere of "Corta Jaca" at the presidential palace, the first lady joined Chiquinha on guitar, playing an excerpt from the song composed by the pianist.
 This episode was considered a scandal at the time, with public critics against the government, the life at the palace, the promotion and dissemination of music whose origins were in "vulgar" dances, contrary to the values of the aristocratic social elite.
 Playing Brazilian popular music in the palace of the Brazilian Government was regarded at the time as a violation of the protocol, which caused controversy in the upper echelons of society and politicians.
 After the end of his presidential term, Hermes da Fonseca and Nair de Tefé moved to France, where they remained for a long time.
 Because of this episode, Chiquinha and Nair ended up losing touch.

 She was the composer of the famous operetta partition "Juriti" with Viriato Corrêa, in 1919.

 In 1934, at age 87, she wrote her last composition, the opera "Maria".

 Due to the popularity of her music, many people began to use her music and content without permission.
 Their abuse of her work as a musician led to Chiquinha founding the Brazilian Society of Theater Authors in 1917, which was the first society put into place to copyright and protect works by Brazilian artists.

 By the end of her life, she composed music for 77 theater plays and was the author of about 2,000 compositions in different genres: waltzes, polkas, tangos, lundus, maxixes, Fado, quadrilles, mazurkas, Choros and serenades.

 Civic engagement

-Due her maternal origins and the many injustices experienced during her life, Chiquinha was a very active citizen and involved in all kinds of social movements that took place during her generation in Brazil, such as the abolition of slavery, with the Law Áurea of 1888 and the proclamation of the Republic in 1889.
-Many times, she had a leading position for the suffragist movement.
+Due to her maternal origins and the many injustices experienced during her life, Chiquinha was a very active citizen and involved in all kinds of social movements that took place during her generation in Brazil, such as the abolition of slavery, with the Golden Law of 1888 and the proclamation of the Republic in 1889.
+Many times, she had a leading position in the suffragist movement.